Jared Dillingham at Black Eagle Falls in Great Falls, MT

 Jared Dillingham at First People's Buffalo Jump in Montana

-You’ll find plenty of things to do in Great Falls, Montana, especially if you visit from the late spring through early fall.
+You’ll find plenty of things to do in Great Falls, Montana, especially if you visit from the late spring through fall.

 Whether you’re visiting someone stationed at Malmstrom Air Force Base, on a cross-country road trip, or looking to learn more about Western history or the Lewis and Clark Expedition, this list is sure to include a few things that fit your interests.